 These quick and easy Holiday Sugar Cookies are such fun to decorate, and a joy to give out to friends and family.
 I show you how to make your own diy colored sugar, too, so you can get as creative as you want.

-My roll out sugar cookie dough is the best I’ve found, it’s foolproof!
+My roll out sugar cookie dough is foolproof!

-These classic cut out Christmas cookies are a once a year tradition
+classic cut out sugar cookies are a once a year tradition

 When you break it up into manageable chunks, like I’ve done here, there’s no reason to miss out on the fun.
 The cookie itself is a basic vanilla/almond flavored sugar cookie, firm, but also soft to bite into.
 The royal icing is so simple to make, I don’t know why I avoided it for so long.
 It forms a blank canvas for you to get a little wild and crazy with the sprinkles and the sugar.